Weakly Supervised Concept Map Generation through Task-Guided Graph Translation: Introduction

 \section{Introduction}

-Standing out for the clear and concise structured knowledge representation, concept maps have been widely applied in knowledge management \cite{liu2013using}, document summarization \cite{falke-etal-2017-concept,falke-gurevych-2017-graphdocexplore}, and even as a research tool in educational science \cite{novak1990concept,chen2011effects}.
-Figure \ref{fig:intro_examples} shows toy examples of concept maps derived from a document describing \textit{``Moon Landing''}, where nodes in the graph indicate important concepts, and links reflect interactions among concepts.
+} \IEEEPARstart{S}{tanding} out for the clear and concise structured knowledge representation, concept maps have been widely applied in knowledge management~\cite{liu2013using,liu2021oag_know}, document summarization~\cite{falke-etal-2017-concept,falke-gurevych-2017-graphdocexplore}, information retrieval~\cite{cui2022can} and educational science~\cite{novak1990concept,chen2011effects}.
+Fig. \ref{fig:intro_examples} shows toy examples of concept maps derived from a document describing \textit{``Moon Landing''}, where nodes in the graph indicate important concepts and links reflect interactions among concepts.
 Although concept maps are helpful in both providing interpretable representations of texts and boosting the performance of downstream tasks, the creation of concept maps is challenging and time-consuming.

 Traditionally, concept map generation follows a multi-step pipeline including concept extraction, relation identification and graph assembling \cite{falke-etal-2017-concept,DBLP:journals/eswa/BaiC08a,huang2015efficient}, where auxiliary resources and carefully designed heuristics are often required.
 However, the separation of concept map construction and downstream tasks easily deviates the generated graphs from what the real task needs.
 For example, Figures \ref{fig:ex_authphr}, \ref{fig:ex_t2rank}, \ref{fig:ex_cmbmds} provide examples of concept maps constructed from such unsupervised ad hoc processes.
 Although the sample document has the label of \textit{science}, the extracted concepts of ``U.S. Moon Landing'' (\ref{fig:ex_authphr}), ``Soviet'' (\ref{fig:ex_t2rank}) and ``Chinese Chang'e 4'' (\ref{fig:ex_cmbmds}) are more related to the label of \textit{politics}.
 As a consequence, these deviating concepts will likely degrade the performance of document classification.
 Moreover, nodes chosen by these traditional methods often lack conciseness due to their heavy reliance on ad hoc pipelines.
-For instance, in Figure \ref{fig:ex_authphr}, the concept map contains redundant concepts such as ``Moon'' and ``Moon Surface'' as concepts mined by \textit{AutoPhrase} are mainly based on frequency features; while in Figure \ref{fig:ex_cmbmds}, the concepts are rather verbose due to the OpenIE component for concept generation in \textit{CMB-MDS}.
+For instance, in Fig. \ref{fig:ex_authphr}, the concept map contains redundant concepts such as ``Moon'' and ``Moon Surface'' as concepts mined by \textit{AutoPhrase} are mainly based on frequency features; while in Fig. \ref{fig:ex_cmbmds}, the concepts are rather verbose due to the OpenIE component for concept generation in \textit{CMB-MDS}.